nipreps/fmripost-aroma/long_description.rst

 ~~~~~~~
 Copyright (c) 2024, the *NiPreps* Developers.

-As of the 21.0.x pre-release and release series, *fMRIPost-template* is
-licensed under the Apache License, Version 2.0 (the "License");
+*fMRIPost-template* is licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at
 `http://www.apache.org/licenses/LICENSE-2.0